Darque/SIT215-Computational-Intelligence/pages/hls__Artificial Intelligence A Modern Approach, Global Edition (Russell, 2021) pages 19 - 65.md

 			  hl-page:: 22
 			  hl-color:: yellow
 			  id:: 67c42e70-7335-46fa-9eec-132c54f9d923
 	- 1.3.4 Expert systems (1969–1986)
 	  ls-type:: annotation
 	  hl-page:: 22
 	  hl-color:: red
 	  id:: 67c42e93-29e6-425b-804a-7d3ae2483cf7
+	  collapsed:: true
 		- The picture of problem solving that had arisen during the ﬁrst decade of AI research was of a general-purpose search mechanism trying to string together elementary reasoning steps toﬁnd complete solutions. ls-type:: annotation hl-page:: 22 hl-color:: blue id:: 67c42f0a-a789-4376-9419-e0c3695e90af
 		- Such approaches have been called **weak methods** because, although general, they do not scale up to large or difﬁcult problem instances. hl-page:: 22 ls-type:: annotation id:: 67c42f25-6c7b-4eb5-9b05-704e66bcbdca hl-color:: green collapsed:: true
 			- The alternative to weak methods is to use more powerful, domain-speciﬁc knowledge that allows larger reasoning steps and can more easily handle typically occurring cases in narrow areas of expertise.
 One might say that to solve a hard problem, you have to almost know the answer already. ls-type:: annotation hl-page:: 22 hl-color:: yellow id:: 67c42f4b-ec24-4e0f-a44f-d52516cf7972
 		- The DENDRAL program (Buchanan et al., 1969) was an early example of this approach.
 It was developed at Stanford, where [[Ed Feigenbaum]] (a former student of [[Herbert Simon]]), [[Bruce Buchanan]] (a philosopher turned computer scientist), and [[Joshua Lederberg]] (a Nobel laureate geneticist) teamed up to solve the problem of inferring molecular structure from the information provided by a mass spectrometer. ls-type:: annotation hl-page:: 22 hl-color:: blue id:: 67c42f6d-eab5-4d72-94f2-e737bd7713ab collapsed:: true
 			- The input to the program consists of the elementary formula of the molecule (e.g., *C_{6}H_{13}NO_{2}*) and the mass spectrum giving the masses of the various fragments of the molecule generated when it is bombarded by an electron beam. hl-page:: 22 ls-type:: annotation id:: 67c42f9d-0448-4c6b-baca-444c7d5a9cc8 hl-color:: yellow
 			- For example, the mass spectrum might contain a peak at *m* = 15, corresponding to the mass of a methyl (*CH_{3}*) fragment. hl-page:: 22 ls-type:: annotation id:: 67c42fcf-a38d-49ce-8ffc-079d0e8a2d58 hl-color:: yellow
-- The naive version of the program generated all possible structures consistent with the formula, and then predicted what mass spectrum would be observed for each, comparing this with the actual spectrum. ls-type:: annotation hl-page:: 22 hl-color:: blue id:: 67c43018-bec0-41c4-a26c-42326d1f1c94
+		- The naive version of the program generated all possible structures consistent with the formula, and then predicted what mass spectrum would be observed for each, comparing this with the actual spectrum. ls-type:: annotation hl-page:: 22 hl-color:: blue id:: 67c43018-bec0-41c4-a26c-42326d1f1c94 collapsed:: true
 			- As one might expect, this is intractable for even moderate-sized molecules.
 The DENDRAL researchers consulted analytical chemists and found that they worked by looking for well-known patterns of peaks in the spectrum that suggested common substructures in the molecule.
 For example, the following rule is used to recognize a ketone(*C*=O) subgroup (which weighs 28): ls-type:: annotation hl-page:: 22 hl-color:: yellow id:: 67c43102-7b26-451d-8881-d71eed86b863
 				- hl-page:: 22
 				  ls-type:: annotation
 				  id:: 67c43120-775c-4895-be1a-7b2f132d7e5e
 				  hl-color:: yellow
 				  >**if** *M* is the mass of the whole molecule and there are two peaks at *x*_{1} and *x*{2} such that (a) *x*_{1} + *x*_{2} = *M* + 28; (b) *x*_{1} − 28 is a high peak; (c) *x*_{2} − 28 is a high peak; and (d) At least one of *x*_{1} and *x*_{2} is high then there is a ketone subgroup.
-- Recognizing that the molecule contains a particular substructure reduces the number of possible candidates enormously. ls-type:: annotation hl-page:: 22 hl-color:: blue id:: 67c431b0-f314-45c4-8803-034bddd830fe
+		- Recognizing that the molecule contains a particular substructure reduces the number of possible candidates enormously. ls-type:: annotation hl-page:: 22 hl-color:: blue id:: 67c431b0-f314-45c4-8803-034bddd830fe collapsed:: true
+			- According to its authors, DENDRAL was powerful because it embodied the relevant knowledge of mass spectroscopy not in the form of ﬁrst principles but in efﬁcient “cookbook recipes” (Feigenbaum et al., 1971). hl-page:: 22 ls-type:: annotation id:: 67c431c4-60ce-454a-b8cf-e4e4b7da51cd hl-color:: yellow
+			- The signiﬁcance of DENDRAL was that it was the ﬁrst successful *knowledge-intensive* system: its expertise derived from large numbers of special-purpose rules. ls-type:: annotation hl-page:: 23 hl-color:: yellow id:: 67c431f0-0746-4c17-906a-1ad419b64736
+		- In 1971, Feigenbaum and others at Stanford began the Heuristic Programming Project (HPP) to investigate the extent to which the new methodology of **expert systems** could be applied to other areas. ls-type:: annotation hl-page:: 23 hl-color:: green id:: 67c43217-b281-4860-9fc8-03c3473f5c2e
+		- The next major effort was the MYCIN system for diagnosing blood infections.
+With about450 rules, MYCIN was able to perform as well as some experts, and considerably better than junior doctors.
+It also contained two major differences from DENDRAL: hl-page:: 23 ls-type:: annotation id:: 67c43244-78f4-4ba8-9858-a9f920afc26a hl-color:: blue collapsed:: true
+			- First, unlike the DENDRAL rules, no general theoretical model existed from which the MYCIN rules could be deduced.
+They had to be acquired from extensive interviewing of experts. ls-type:: annotation hl-page:: 23 hl-color:: yellow id:: 67c43292-d510-4649-8972-92ee51dd07d2
+			- Second, the rules had to reﬂect the uncertainty associated with medical knowledge. ls-type:: annotation hl-page:: 23 hl-color:: yellow id:: 67c432a3-1d43-47e8-9731-d64c0c407526
+		- MYCIN incorporated a calculus of uncertainty called **certainty factors** (see Chapter 13), which seemed (at the time) to ﬁt well with how doctors assessed the impact of evidence on the diagnosis. hl-page:: 23 ls-type:: annotation id:: 67c432b2-18a3-43e0-9054-196cfc38e7de hl-color:: green
+		- The ﬁrst successful commercial expert system, R1, began operation at the Digital Equipment Corporation (McDermott, 1982). ls-type:: annotation hl-page:: 23 hl-color:: blue id:: 67c432ef-c830-4392-9f26-d20c589c8cee collapsed:: true
+			- The program helped conﬁgure orders for new computer systems; by 1986, it was saving the company an estimated $40 million a year.
+By 1988, DEC’s AI group had 40 expert systems deployed, with more on the way.
+DuPont had 100 in use and 500 in development.
+Nearly every major U.S. corporation had its own AI group and was either using or investigating expert systems. ls-type:: annotation hl-page:: 23 hl-color:: yellow id:: 67c4331b-ee02-40bc-ab8c-3d6e5bab5a11
+		- The importance of domain knowledge was also apparent in the area of natural language understanding. ls-type:: annotation hl-page:: 23 hl-color:: blue id:: 67c43337-20cd-43df-b0f2-6a3fcfb78c76 collapsed:: true
+			- Despite the success of Winograd’s SHRDLU system, its methods did not extend to more general tasks: for problems such as ambiguity resolution it used simple rules that relied on the tiny scope of the blocks world. ls-type:: annotation hl-page:: 23 hl-color:: yellow id:: 67c43354-5d8a-4035-8699-441c27ce01ab
+		- Several researchers, including [[Eugene Charniak]] at MIT and [[Roger Schank]] at Yale, suggested that robust language understanding would require general knowledge about the world and a general method for using that knowledge. hl-page:: 23 ls-type:: annotation id:: 67c43391-eba1-4b2c-815c-412c2b0e9928 hl-color:: blue collapsed:: true
+			- ([[Roger Schank]] went further, claiming, “There is no such thing as syntax,” which upset a lot of linguists but did serve to start a useful discussion.)
+Schank and his students built a series of programs (Schank and Abelson, 1977; Wilensky, 1978; Schank and Riesbeck, 1981) that all had the task of understanding natural language. ls-type:: annotation hl-page:: 23 hl-color:: yellow id:: 67c433c0-b55e-49a4-97e3-0d98a53d5622
+			- The emphasis, however, was less on language *per se* and more on the problems of representing and reasoning with the knowledge required for language understanding. ls-type:: annotation hl-page:: 23 hl-color:: yellow id:: 67c433e7-31ae-4452-9430-decfd906efb3
+		- The widespread growth of applications to real-world problems led to the development of a wide range of representation and reasoning tools. ls-type:: annotation hl-page:: 23 hl-color:: blue id:: 67c43404-aab0-4d44-a9ea-924a0c3bad25 collapsed:: true
+			- Some were based on logic—for example, the Prolog language became popular in Europe and Japan, and the PLANNER family in the United States. ls-type:: annotation hl-page:: 23 hl-color:: yellow id:: 67c43415-4702-4840-addd-850f17f54ad3
+		- Others, following [[Marvin Minsky]] ’s idea of **frames** (1975), adopted a more structured approach, assembling facts about particular object and event types and arranging the types into a large taxonomic hierarchy analogous to a biological taxonomy. hl-page:: 23 ls-type:: annotation id:: 67c43429-ded4-428e-81da-ed84d09a4aa1 hl-color:: green
+		- In 1981, the Japanese government announced the “Fifth Generation” project, a 10-year plan to build massively parallel, intelligent computers running Prolog. ls-type:: annotation hl-page:: 23 hl-color:: blue id:: 67c43459-399d-4d2e-894b-e3286debed34 collapsed:: true
+			- The budget was to exceed a $1.3 billion in today’s money.
+In response, the United States formed the Microelectronics and Computer Technology Corporation (MCC), a consortium designed to assure national competitiveness. ls-type:: annotation hl-page:: 23 hl-color:: yellow id:: 67c43472-b1e7-4751-a0fc-a25595a3b52d
+			- In both cases, AI was part of a broad effort, including chip design and human-interface research.
+In Britain, the Alvey report reinstated the funding removed by the Lighthill report.
+However, none of these projects ever met its ambitious goals in terms of new AI capabilities or economic impact. ls-type:: annotation hl-page:: 23 hl-color:: yellow id:: 67c43487-920b-4441-8b1a-e05ed8c8f603
+		- Overall, the AI industry boomed from a few million dollars in 1980 to billions of dollars in 1988, including hundreds of companies building expert systems, vision systems, robots, and software and hardware specialized for these purposes. ls-type:: annotation hl-page:: 24 hl-color:: blue id:: 67c4349e-0f5e-4824-a390-2c08cbdaaadc
+		- Soon after that came a period called the “AI winter,” in which many companies fell by the wayside as they failed to deliver on extravagant promises ls-type:: annotation hl-page:: 24 hl-color:: blue id:: 67c434a9-9e29-44bc-b187-39316c3d8e8f collapsed:: true
+			- It turned out to be difﬁcult to build and maintain expert systems for complex domains, in part because the reasoning methods used by the systems broke down in the face of uncertainty and in part because the systems could not learn from experience. ls-type:: annotation hl-page:: 24 hl-color:: yellow id:: 67c434b5-a9e5-4298-a198-94ecc6001553
+- 1.3.5 The return of neural networks (1986–present)
+  ls-type:: annotation
+  hl-page:: 24
+  hl-color:: red
+  id:: 67c434cd-236e-4a74-809d-258dd8e13a42